EX Dr. Gilles collection, Germany, acquired prior to

 a ceremonial

-growth of plentiful crops, also known
+of plentiful crops, also known as a

-and turtle mouth spout.
-For the geometrical
+turtle mouth spout.
+For the geometrical pattern

-pattern borders motif see Bushnell, G.H.S., Ancient
+borders motif see Bushnell, G.H.S., Ancient Arts

-Arts of the Americas, p.
-217, no. 207 (Cuzco);
+of the Americas, p.
+217, no. 207 (Cuzco); also

-also see Domingo, Archeologia Andina: Peru, p.
+see Domingo, Archeologia Andina: Peru, p.
+295,

-295, no. 389 (= P. 407: kero, horizonte tardio); the
+no. 389 (= P. 407: kero, horizonte tardio); the

 Metropolitan Museum of Art, New York, The

-Michael C. Rockefeller Memorial Collection, Bequest
+C. Rockefeller Memorial Collection, Bequest of

-of Nelson A. Rockefeller, 1979, Acc.
+Nelson A. Rockefeller, 1979, Acc.
 No. 206.1149

 (Cuzco); also the